General national economic measures

 Up to €36 million in exceptional royalty advances.

-€1 million reinforcement of its support program for publishers.
+€1 million reinforcement of its support programme for publishers.

--SACEM also announced that they will remunerate artists for their livestream performances. (see here)
+-SACEM also introduced special remuneration schemes for livestream performances. (see here and here)

--ADAMI, the French artists society, has put in place a number of measures. (see here)
+-ADAMI, the French artists society, put in place a number of measures. (see here)

--Authors and performers societies have also contributed to the CNM emergency fund.
+-Authors and performers societies also contributed to the CNM emergency fund.

 Support from national radio and other media

-French network of public radios "Radio France" announced on 15 April an initiative to support the French music scene by playing more French music, promoting cancelled festivals via different radio programmes and launching the #RadioFranceAvecLaScèneFrançaise campaign (see here).
+-French network of public radios "Radio France" announced on 15 April 2020 an initiative to support the French music scene by playing more French music, promoting cancelled festivals via different radio programmes and launching the #RadioFranceAvecLaScèneFrançaise campaign (see here).

 Social media and other campaigns to promote music during the crisis

--#CultureChezNous campaign by the ministry of culture : listing all cultural initiatives that citizens can access from home.
+-#CultureChezNous campaign by the ministry of culture : listing all cultural initiatives that citizens could access from home.

 -Campaign to support Independent records Stores: www.loverecordstores.com